 When parents disagree about issues involving their kids—child custody, visitation, rights, duties and the like—those differences need to be hashed out in court or mediation.
 In some cases, the court, parents, guardians or a government agency may request that a neutral attorney be brought in to help figure out what arrangements would be in the best interest of the child.
-That’s where amicus attorneys and attorneys ad litem come in.
+That’s where amicus attorneys and attorney ad litem in Texas come in but there is a difference between amicus vs ad litem attorneys in this state.

 While many of the duties amicus attorneys and attorneys ad litem perform are similar, they do play different roles.
 The main difference is that the attorney ad litem (typically appointed at the request of the parents, a guardian, the judge or the government) represents the child, while the amicus attorney (appointed by the judge) works as an aide to the court.